uri-library-data-services/iassist-preview/content/blog/title-canadian-census-and-privacyhistorically-speaking-census-represents-us.md

 Our American neighbours are much more enlightened than we are on this issue.
 They release census information through their National Archives after a delay of 72 years.
-They apply the principle of \"implied consent\" --- a principle well known to privacy experts.
+They apply the principle of "implied consent" --- a principle well known to privacy experts.
 When completing their census forms, Americans are consenting to the present-day use of their information by the Census Bureau, and to its use by other researchers in the distant future.
 Americans do not complain about the